dj0nny/pokemon-team-builder/README.md

 ## How will users interact with your web site?

 The user will be able to create teams in which to add their own Pokemon, with a maximum of 6 Pokémon per team.
-You can also save your favorite teams.

 ## What 3rd Party API(s) will you integrate with?